eetusalm1nen/Whispers_tree/assignments/assignment.md

 ### Network options

-Before messages can be sent, received or forwarded, the program needs to be connected to another running program (peer), or at least wait for another program to connect to us: playing with a broken phone on its own gets boring after a while.
+Before messages can be sent, received or forwarded, the program needs to be connected to another running program (peer), or at least wait for another program to connect to us: playing with Whispers alone gets boring after a while.

 Two different modes are defined in the template: *localhost mode* and *public network mode*.
 These affect which port and address information is distributed by the Resolver and thus the peer-to-peer network structure.
 If *localhost* is selected, the communication is between different ports on your own computer.
 This mode is suitable for testing when developing a program on a single machine.
 In this mode, the resolver always returns the data of the peer that connected to the resolver most recently, forming kind of a peer-to-peer network resembing a "line" or "queue".
 In *Public network mode*, communication will happen between different IP addresses, each listening on the same port number, and requires the use of several computers on the same network.
 It only works over a single subnet, and therefore does not work over, for example, the public internet.
 In *Public network mode*, the Reolver distributes addresses in such a way that the peer network is binary in structure.